The secure CJSM email is:

 - R v A: Operation Trojan, undercover Met Police drugs operation.
 Extensive legal arguments relating to RIPA and covert methods.
 Abuse of process.

-Salma’s practise encompasses all areas of family law from cases concerning financial remedies following relationship breakdowns to child welfare matters.
+Salma’s practice encompasses all areas of family law from cases concerning financial remedies following relationship breakdowns to child welfare matters.

 She undertakes the full range of private law matters including child arrangement, prohibited steps orders, specific issues orders and fact finding hearings.

 Routinely acts for the Nursing & Midwifery Council as a case presenter in professional disciplinary proceedings.
 Expertise in dealing with complex evidence in the context of serious criminal trials provides a significant advantage in dealing with witnesses and technical issues in such disciplinary cases.

 - Diploma in Professional Legal Skills – City University, London